THTRFLM 3N03 Artists'AltFilmAndVideo

 The films are central to the course, and they will be screened during class time.
-It is expected that all students will attend the in-class screenings.
+It is expected that all students will be present for the in-class screenings.
 For test, reflection assignment, and exam purposes, you will also need to review the films.

 Films are on Course Reserve.
-They are housed at the Library Services desk, Mills Memorial Library, and may be borrowed for review and assignment preparation: regular loans are 48 hours for students (films cannot be renewed); films on Course Reserve are 4-hour loans.
+They are housed at the Library Services desk, Mills Memorial Library, and may be borrowed for review and assignment preparation.
+The loans are for 4 hours.
 DVDs can be played on most personal laptops and any iMac computer in the Library (Learning Commons and the 2nd floor).
 VHS can be played on the TV systems on the 4th floor lobby.
 These computers and TVs are open access, i.e., first-come first-serve.
 Students may also book a room in Lyons (L-416) for VHS and DVD using the on-line booking form on the Lyons' home page, http://library.mcmaster.ca/lyons.
 If you have any questions about access to the films, please direct them to the staff at the Library Services desk.

-Students with disabilities receive accommodations to assist them in their course work, including for example, assistance with note-taking, assignments, and tests and exams.
+Students with disabilities receive accommodations to assist them in completing their programs successfully.
 Please contact Student Accessibility Services (SAS) as soon as possible and then follow up by providing me a copy of your accommodation letter.
 Appointments can be booked online, in person at the SAS office (MUSC B101, Student Wellness Centre reception area), or by phone, ext.
 28652. (http://sas.mcmaster.ca/).
 Note that students must register annually.
-All information is treated confidentially, and access to information must be approved by the applicant.
+Self-identification is voluntary, all information is treated confidentially, and access to information must be approved by the applicant.
 Please consult the following policy, “The McMaster University Policy for Academic Accommodation of Students with Disabilities,” which recognizes that the University has an obligation “to make its services available in a manner that does not discriminate.”

-I am in full support of accommodation arrangements, so please make sure I receive a copy of your CSD accommodation letter, preferably by the second week of classes.
+I am in full support of accommodation arrangements, so please make sure I receive a copy of your SAS accommodation letter, preferably by the second week of classes.